What Happened When I Repeated Class

 Sharing is CaringLike this story?
 Then share it on:

-What I Didn't Understand
+What I Didn't Understand At The University

 A few years ago, there was a time I loved visiting my neighbour Mama Kuria, an extremely likeable lady who loves the Lord.
 Whenever I felt excited in the evening, I would dash to her home where she always gave me something to drink or eat.

-"Did you meet Dr. Griffin?" she asked as soon as she learnt I was once a Starehe boy.
+"Did you meet [Dr.] Griffin?" she asked as soon as she learnt I was once a Starehe boy.

 "Yes!"
 I replied, "He died in 2005 when I was in Fourth Form."

 Then we proceeded to talk about my university education.
-Being the honest young man that I am, I informed her that I dropped out of JKUAT where I had been called to pursue a BSc. degree in Electronics & Computer Engineering.
+Being the honest young man that I am, I informed her that I dropped out of JKUAT where I had been admitted to pursue a BSc. degree in Electronics & Computer Engineering.

 As soon as I informed her that I dropped out of JKUAT, she interjected, "Some youngsters when they join university, they get so many ideas that make them lose focus."